Foxtrott7/Foxbot-AI-Aimbot/README.md

 ## 🙌 About the Project

-This tool utilizes **YOLOv8** (an optimized upgrade from older YOLOv5 architectures with anchor-free detection and superior small-object recognition) for high-speed detection of humanoid characters.
+This tool utilizes **YOLOv8** for high-speed detection of humanoid characters.
 Built upon the RootKit-Org framework and integrating essential custom character-detection models and foundations from **SunOner's sunone_aimbot repository**, this project is fully rewritten, updated, and optimized for ultimate flexibility:

 * **Hybrid Input Support:** You can run the bot entirely via **Software** (Windows API) for a quick start, or use an **Arduino Leonardo** for professional-grade Human Interface Device (HID) hardware emulation.
 * **Security Focused:** The hardware interface is designed to provide the safest possible mouse movement, making it look like a genuine physical device to any Anti-Cheat.